Spider: The Video Game: Reception

 Spider: The Video Game received mixed to positive reviews.
 The most common subject of praise was the use of real spider abilities to crawl on any surface and lower oneself on a thread.
 Whether or not a critic recommended the game largely hinged on their opinion of the format of 2D gameplay in a 3D environment.
 As with Pandemonium!, which shares this format, Dan Hsu of Electronic Gaming Monthly dismissed Spider as a game with good graphics but mediocre gameplay, while his three co-reviewers praised it for its good control and sprawling, non-linear levels, though they complained that the camera occasionally causes problems.
 Next Generation, while noting that the graphics are good and the gameplay has some unique elements, maintained that the 2D nature of the gameplay makes it overly familiar.
 IGN was impressed with the realistic animation of the various creatures, but concluded that the game overall, while decent, lacks the excitement of Pandemonium!.

 Ryan MacDonald of GameSpot judged it to be a highly enjoyable platformer, and particularly commended how well the spider perspective is handled.
 GamePro praised the impressive cinematics, unobtrusive music, and long, non-linear levels, and concluded, "You'll need all your spider powers for this game, which can be frustrating (especially when precise leaping is required), but in the end you'll find it's worth it."

 The game held a 78% based on five reviews on the review aggregation website GameRankings based on five reviews.

+Sales for Spider: The Video Game were seriously inhibited by BMG Interactive's problems with distribution; BMG vice president of product development Don Traeger later estimated that Spider only achieved 40% of the distribution it would have if it had been released by an established publisher.
 The game sold 200,000 copies.